-We never think it’s going to happen to us – the flood, the fire, the hurricane, the tornado – we just assume that we’ll never be touched by disaster.
+We never think it’s going to happen to us – the flood, the fire, the hurricane, the tornado, the global pandemic – we just assume that we’ll never be touched by disaster.
 When the emergency comes, we can’t find our cats, or they won’t climb into the carrier, or they won’t come when called.
 Sadly, this is why cats are so often left behind in disasters – any many of them are never reunited with their families after a disaster ends.

 Creating a bug-out-bag and training your cat to easily get into a carrier are important parts of being a prepared cat owner.
 Let’s explore the best way to create a bug-out-bag for your cat.